 Hulu with Live TV

 Hulu offers live TV.
 They also have many premium channels in their lineup.
-You get full access to the entire Hulu streaming library along with live sports, breaking news, live events and current shows for about $40.00 a month.
+You get full access to the entire Hulu streaming library along with live sports, breaking news, live events and current shows for about $44.00 a month.
 Click here to see Hulu with Live TV full channel lineup.
+My father has been using Hulu live TV on his Amazon Fire TV stick.
+It is easy to use and no streaming issues.
+He loves it.

 FuboTV also offers cable channels.
 Their lineup is mostly sports related stations, but are beginning to offer more cable channels.
 You have access to such channels as FX, USA, BRAVO, E Channel, Food Network, HGTV, History, Travel Channel and more.
 They are adding more premium channels regularly.
 If you are a soccer or sports fan this service has a great selection of channels.
 They also have cloud DVR functionality to record shows for later viewing.
 Click here to see FuboTV full channel list.